-(b) (6), (b) (7)(C), (b) (5) ED investigators seem to be encouraging the reader to wrongly assume that SEC OIG has adopted the QSI for investigations conducted outside of the OI.
+By omitting the "Office of Investigations (OI)," ED investigators seem to be encouraging the reader to wrongly assume that SEC OIG has adopted the QSI for investigations conducted outside of the OI.

 The accurate quote should be used and this information removed from the Draft ROI as the QSI does not apply to this SEC internal investigation.

 INVESTIGATIVE FINDINGS

 Allegation 1

 The investigation was a whitewash: Hoecker caused and conducted an irregular substandard investigation of allegations of sexual misconduct between (b) (6), (b) (7)(C) that understated the significance of the evidence and seriousness of the misconduct.

 Allegation 1.1

 Although each of the 15 staff members in the Office of Investigations was a potential witness, and was about to retire, Hoecker assigned this investigation to (b) (6), (b) (7)(C) tasking to complete it after the retirement of in lieu of asking another OIG to conduct an objective investigation, an option that Hoecker as Chair of the CIGIE Investigation Committee knew existed.

 Finding 1.1.a

-ED OIG substantiated that Hoecker assigned the investigation to and to OIG Counsel, although and SEC OIG were not free in appearance from impairments to independence.
+ED OIG substantiated that Hoecker assigned the investigation to and and and second and s

 Response: QSI Deficiencies

 Page 10, Lack of Thoroughness in Reporting

 The Draft ROI reflects: